msaisiddhartha/CFView-Macro/README.txt

 3. No clearance loss.
 4. Removed inputs from CFD for W_tip since definition of averaging velocity changed for skin friction loss.

+02-27-2017: Changes made
+1. Corrected the skin friction loss formula
+2. Added clearance loss to all blade rows
+3. Included more parameters in azimuthal macro